Discover the ultimate balanced green salad formula featuring fresh greens, feta cheese, crunchy veggies, and the perfect dressing to match your meal.

 If you eat salads regularly, it doesn’t hurt to have a couple different types of greens on hand.
 I like to have one fresh option, and one packaged option.

-You likely know that a lot of greens are sold pre-washed and packaged these days.
-My opinion is that these are okay, but definitely not as good as a fresh head that you wash and chop yourself.
+My opinion is that these are okay, but definitely not as good as a fresh bunch that you wash and chop yourself.

 There are many reasons for this, but the most important one is vitality.
 Pre-washed greens are soaked in washing solution and then spun dry in commercial spinners.

-Definitely some of the nutrition has leached out in this process, but the tradeoff is that it's convenient and you get a bit more shelf life.
+Definitely some of the nutrition has leached out in this process, but then the tradeoff is that it's convenient and you get a bit more shelf life.

 This is why I like to have both, and mix them together.
 I prioritize using the fresh greens, and stretch them with packaged greens as needed.